Books

-Remembering / Disease , my third collection, is available to buy from Broken Sleep Books here
+Remembering / Disease , Fokkina’s third poetry collection, is available to buy from Broken Sleep Books here

-The manuscript received a Northern Writers’ Award in June 2020 from New Writing North.
+The manuscript of the collection received a Northern Writers’ Award in June 2020 from New Writing North.

-The poet Vahni (Anthony Ezekiel) Capildeo judged the poetry entries and they praised the submission: ‘This collection deals with ordinary/extraordinary fractures, and does so with beautiful minimalism and intriguing poise.‘
+The poet Anthony Vahni Capildeo judged the poetry entries and they praised the submission: ‘This collection deals with ordinary/extraordinary fractures, and does so with beautiful minimalism and intriguing poise.

 A Stolen Hour was published in Spring 2020 as a pamphlet by Grey Hen Press.
-The pamphlet has sold out.
-Contact me if you would like a pdf.
+The poetry pamphlet is out of print.
+Contact Fokkina if you would like a pdf.

 The sculpture on the cover is by Henry Moore and can be found at Snape Maltings, UK.